mohbenaicha/cg-texture-upscaler/README.md

 *Additional notes:*

-1. ```cli_main.py``` code was added primarily as a placeholder
-2. The shortcut reference is available in this github repo
+1. The shortcut reference is available in this github repo [currently out of date]
-3. Once tests are fully developed, they will be pushed and an official release will follow
+2. Once tests are fully developed, they will be pushed and an official release will follow